Certificate in Computational Physics

 PHYS 333: Introduction to Computational Physics

-This course is an introduction to problem-solving in science and engineering using freely available software, focusing on leveraging software libraries for challenges beyond analytical methods, with an introduction to data visualization and computer graphics.
+This course introduces problem-solving in science and engineering using freely available software, with a focus on leveraging software libraries to address challenges beyond analytical methods.
+It also presents data visualization and computer graphics.

 Discover the full Certificate in Computational Physics course listing by visiting the Academic Catalog.

-Students who complete the Certificate in Computational Physics are well-prepared for a wide range of career opportunities.
-With hands-on experience in modern computational tools and techniques, they are well-positioned to make significant contributions to the rapidly evolving fields of science and technology.
+Students who complete the Certificate in Computational Physics are well-prepared for a variety of career paths in science, engineering, and technology.
+With hands-on experience in modern computational tools and techniques, they are equipped to make meaningful contributions in rapidly evolving research and industry environments.

 Research Assistant